 A: Nabi plans to return to its stockholders, before the completion of the Transaction, its remaining cash in excess of the \$54 million required to be held by Nabi at the completion of the Transaction after satisfying outstanding liabilities.
-Such distribution is expected to take the form of a repurchase of certain of the outstanding shares of Nabi common stock through an issuer tender offer and, for any remaining amounts, through a dividend and return of capital, and currently is expected to be in the range of approximately \$25 million to \$30 million in the aggregate.
-Nabi plans to commence an issuer tender offer to repurchase certain of the outstanding shares of Nabi common stock after filing a preliminary form of this proxy statement with the SEC and to complete such issuer tender offer before mailing a definitive form of this proxy statement to Nabi stockholders.
-After the completion of the issuer tender offer but prior to the completion of the Transaction, Nabi plans to declare a dividend and effect return of capital, if applicable, to distribute any remaining cash in excess of the \$54 million required to be held by Nabi at the completion of the Transaction that is not required to satisfy any outstanding liabilities.
+Such distribution is expected to take the form of a dividend or return of capital, and currently is expected to be in the range of approximately \$1 million to \$5 million in the aggregate.
+On July 30, 2012, Nabi's previously announced tender offer expired, pursuant to which Nabi purchased 14,547,996 shares of its common stock for approximately \$24.4 million.

 In addition, Nabi plans to issue CVRs to existing Nabi stockholders before the completion of the Transaction.
 Nabi expects that one CVR will be issued for each share of Nabi common stock outstanding as of a record date to be set at a date prior to the completion of the Transaction.
 However, the CVRs will not be attached to the shares of Nabi common stock.
 A CVR will be a non-transferrable (subject to certain limited exceptions) right to potentially receive certain cash payments in connection with a NicVAX Transaction upon the terms and subject to the conditions set forth in the CVR Agreement to be entered into between Nabi and a rights agent.
-The form of the CVR Agreement is attached to this proxy statement as Annex G. See "Repurchase of Shares of Nabi Common Stock; Dividends and Distributions-Contingent Value Rights" beginning on page 77 of this proxy statement for more information regarding the CVRs, the CVR Agreement and the NicVAX Transaction.
+The form of the CVR Agreement is attached to this proxy statement as Annex G. See "Repurchase of Shares of Nabi Common Stock; Dividends and Distributions; Contingent Value Rights-Contingent Value Rights" beginning on page 82 of this proxy statement for more information regarding the CVRs, the CVR Agreement and the NicVAX Transaction.